bbauska/coding-templates/README.md

 1. Edit this version to fit your needs

-2. Go to "File" &gt; "Download As" &gt; "Microsoft Word" to Download
+2. Go to "File" > "Download As" > "Microsoft Word" to Download

 How to Use This Template